allonnam96/PathFollowSimulation/README.md

 # Future Improvements:

-not letting the aircraft generate when clicking on the icons slowing down the aircraft when coming closer to the obstacles
+* Not letting the aircraft generate when clicking on the icons
+* slowing down the aircraft when coming closer to the obstacles